Nicholas282787728/CbLab/concepts/restoring-ms-exchange-data.md

 ![](/assets/restore-button.png)

-Because Microsoft Exchange databases are composed of files \(such as EDB files and transaction logs\), you need to select "**Restore files and folders**" on the corresponding Restore Wizard page.
+Because Microsoft Exchange databases are composed of files \(such as EDB files and transaction logs\), you need to select the "**Restore files and folders**" option on the corresponding Restore Wizard page.

 ![](/assets/restore-select-data-type-03-files-folders.png)